contao/docs/docs/dev/framework/front-end-modules.md

 Instead of tagging the front end module controller service via the service configuration, the service tag can also be configured through annotations, as already used in the code example above.
+The annotation can be used on the class of the content element, if the class is invokable (has an `__invoke` method) or extends from the `AbstractFragmentController`.
-The annotation can be used on the class of the module or on the method that will deliver the response.
+Otherwise the annotation can be used on the method that will deliver the response.

 The following example sets the type of the module to `my_example`, puts it in the `miscellaneous` category, sets the template name to `mod_some_example` and defines